dwcoding101/Angular-Notes/Directives/Directive.md

   the function is run every time the event is fired.

 ## Host binding
-  Another useful way to interact with the attached element is to use an host binder decorator.
-This decorator bindings a property of the Host to the derective.
+  Another useful way to interact with the host element is to use an host binder decorator.
+This decorator bindings a property of the Host to the directive.
 It is attachived by using the following code.

   ```typescript
     import { HostBinding } from '@angular/core';